 (And honestly: if your argument depends on assuming that I don’t know the difference between intercourse and rape, it’s probably stupid.)

 Others thought my religious views had clouded my judgment and were making me an inconsistent libertarian (even though I had not advocated coercion) — as if someone would have to be a “religious extremist” to think there might be a fundamental difference between sexual intercourse and, say, mountain climbing or eating pita pizza.

-One comment summed up the left-libertarian response: “I don’t know what it is about this post that has made everyone lose their comprehension abilities, but I’ve seen some of the dumbest replies from people upset by this.”
+This should have been easy enough to understand.
+But as one observer put it, “I don’t know what it is about this post that has made everyone lose their comprehension abilities, but I’ve seen some of the dumbest replies from people upset by this.”

 I’ll tell you what’s happening here.